Jeff Brohm: 2022 season

 In the home opener, Purdue was defeated by Penn State, 31–35.
 The following week, Purdue shutout Indiana State 56–0.
 Following the shutout win, Purdue traveled to Syracuse to take on the Syracuse Orange, where they lost 29–32.
 The next week was homecoming week, where Purdue delivered a 28–26 win over Florida Atlantic.
 The next week, Purdue took on #21 Minnesota, where they won 20–10.
 The Boilermakers then traveled to Maryland, where they pulled out a 31–29 win.
 Purdue returned home the next week to face Nebraska, where they won 43–37 in a high-scoring shootout.
 Purdue then traveled to Wisconsin, where they lost 24–35.
 Following the loss to the Badgers, Purdue returned home to play Iowa, and lost 3–24.
 Purdue bounced back the next week at #21 Illinois, defeating the Illini 31–24.
 Purdue returned home to West Lafayette the next weekend, where they beat Northwestern 17–9.
 Following Iowa's loss to Nebraska on November 25, Purdue had an opportunity to clinch the Big Ten West by beating Indiana.
 The Boilermakers were up to the task, routing the Hoosiers 30–16 in front of a sellout crowd.
 Following the victory, Purdue was Big Ten West Champions for the first time in school history and earned the right to face undefeated #2 Michigan at the Big Ten Championship Game in Indianapolis.
+Purdue then went on to play LSU in a bowl game where they would ultimately lose.
 Purdue finished the regular season 8–4, with 2021–2022 as the first back-to-back 8–4 seasons or better since 1997–1998.